When a Disaster Strikes, Christians Come Together

-Toward the end of March, the ESLC congregation was approached by Pastor Schlechte, District President, with a request to identify even more individuals affected by the fire in view of additional funds the district had received.
+Toward the end of March, the ESLC congregation was approached by Pastor Schlechte, then District President, with a request to identify even more individuals affected by the fire in view of additional funds the district had received.
 ESLC gratefully accepted the challenge.

 In this effort, ESLC approached several non-profit organizations already involved in helping people affected by the tragedy and devastation.
 The Sister Carmen Community Center, which has become a central go-to organization for the fire survivors, providing food, clothing, household items, shelter, rent assistance, and more, were given additional funds.

 ESLC also identified Hope Lives Here, Colorado a non-profit whose mission is rebuilding bedrooms for children who lost their homes.
 To date, they’ve built over 70 bedrooms, with more to come.
 ESLC was blessed to be able to sponsor 8 bedrooms out of the funds received from the district.
 ESLC also got in touch with the Marshall Fire Community Group, comprising close to 6,000 members, who helped identify 34 families who were experiencing hardship paying for groceries and gas.
 The $150 gift cards from ESLC were oftentimes received by survivors with tears in their eyes and stories that touched the heart.
 Several grateful recipients noted they now were able to afford to celebrate Easter with their families.